karhoo/web-lib-demand/packages/lib-feature-flags/README.md

 ```
 ## Warnings

-This library uses `Promise` and `async/await`.
-For old browsers, e.g. IE11 you must bring your own polyfill.
+This library uses `Promise`, `async/await` and other modern JS features so currently it works only in modern browsers by default.
+For old browsers you must run babel on it.

 ## Usage